mattermost/docs/source/channels/archive-unarchive-channels.rst

 .. tip::

-  Instead of archiving, alternatively you can leave the channel open and post a message in the channel saying it's considered archived, such as: ``# This channel is archived.``
+  Instead of archiving, you can also leave the channel open and post a message in the channel saying it's considered archived, such as: ``# This channel is archived.``

 Unarchive a channel
 -------------------